quicwg/base-drafts/draft-ietf-quic-qpack.md

 decoder has started reading from the stream.
 <!-- doesn't the stream become unblocked when the encoder receives the acks? -->

-If the decoder encounters a header block with a Required Insert Count value larger than defined in {{blocked-streams}}, it MAY treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED.
-If the decoder encounters a header block with a Required Insert Count value smaller than defined in
-{{blocked-streams}}, it MUST treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED as prescribed in {{invalid-references}}.
+When processing header blocks, the decoder expects the Required Insert Count value to exactly match the value defined in {{blocked-streams}.
+If it encounters a smaller value, it MUST treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED (see {{invalid-references}}).
+If it encounters a larger value, it MAY treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 If the decoder encounters more blocked streams than it promised to support, it MUST treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 ### State Synchronization

-The decoder signals the following key events by emitting decoder instructions ({{decoder-instructions}}) on the decoder stream.
+The decoder signals the following events by emitting decoder instructions ({{decoder-instructions}}) on the decoder stream.

 #### Completed Processing of a Header Block

 When the decoder finishes decoding a header block containing dynamic table references, it emits a Header Acknowledgement instruction ({{header-acknowledgement}}).
-The same Stream ID can be identified by multiple Header Acknowledgement instructions, as multiple header blocks can be sent on a single stream in the case of intermediate responses, trailers, and pushed requests.
-Since frames carrying header blocks on each stream are received and processed in order, this gives the encoder precise feedback on which header blocks within a stream have been fully processed.
+A stream may carry multiple header blocks in the case of intermediate responses, trailers, and pushed requests.
+The encoder interprets each Header Acknowledgement instruction as acknowledging the earliest unacknowledged header block containing dynamic table references sent on the given stream.

 #### Abandonment of a Stream